liferay/liferay-frontend-projects/How-to-use-generator-liferay-bundle.md

+> 👀 This tool is under development and it's still in experimental phase.
+It won't work unless you build Liferay from its [master branch](https://github.com/liferay/liferay-portal/).

 The liferay-bundle [Yeoman](http://yeoman.io/) generator is a tool to generate projects based on a toolchain where [npm](https://www.npmjs.com/) and [liferay-npm-bundler](https://github.com/liferay/liferay-npm-build-tools/tree/master/packages/liferay-npm-bundler#liferay-npm-bundler) are used to manage project's configuration and build process.

 There's an analogous tool based on Java, named [blade](https://github.com/liferay/liferay-blade-cli) but projects generated with such tool need that the developer has a JDK installed to build and deploy.
 This is not optimal for frontend-only developers so the liferay-bundle generator covers that niche.